 Crunchy, flavorful, and kid-pleasing, this meal is easy to throw together!

 Serve this delicious chicken with a simple green salad or check out all my ‘sides’ in the categories, lots of delicious and easy options for busy families.
-With Spring, I have been making ridiculous amounts of Grilled Asparagus!
+With the Spring, I have been making ridiculous amounts of Grilled Asparagus!

 This general breading technique would work with any meat you would like, I have used chicken thighs, large shrimp, and pork tenderloin with great success.